Occupational Therapy (M.S.)

 Because curriculum review and revision is undertaken annually, occupational therapy faculty work closely with students during academic advising sessions and share information about any policy and requirement changes during registration periods as well as throughout the academic year.
 Students are expected to take an active role in verifying expectations and requirements and should check with their departmental advisers each September for updated policies and requirements.
 Program requirements and policies for retention in the major are posted annually in the OT Department Policy and Procedure Manual, which is available on the OT department’s organization site on MyCourses.

-Curriculum and schedule: The program is two and a half years (5 semesters) of coursework, including fieldwork experiences.
-There are no summer course requirements.
+The program includes 2.75 years (6 semesters) of coursework, including Level II fieldwork experiences.
+After the initial summer, there are no summer course requirements.
+A Level I fieldwork is scheduled for 1 week, 40 hours, in January in the first year of the program.
 Most classes will be scheduled during weekdays during the day and into early evening.
-Some courses require experiential, off-campus learning in addition to the Level II fieldwork experiences which are two twelve-week full time experiences.
+Some courses include experiential, off-campus learning in addition to the Level II fieldwork experiences which are two twelve-week full time experiences.
 Level II fieldwork experiences are planned collaboratively with the Academic Fieldwork Coordinator.

 Code | Title | Credits |